-Disruptive Factors to Tips to gather the correct information
+Factors to consider Tips to gather the correct information

-Behavior consider
+Dellaviol Consider

 Components

-Does the behavior fit behavior disrupt?
-Ask questions such as: the definition Who is affected by this behavior? of disruptive behavior When the customer does this, does it disrupt others?
+Does the behavior fit the definition Who does the behavior disrupt?
+Ask questions such as: Who is affected by this behavior? of disruptive behavior When the customer does this, does it disrupt others?
 Whose activities are disrupted when this happens?
 How is the behavior disruptive?
 Ask questions such as: ' What happens during these episodes that interferes with the normal activities of the customer or others?
 In what way is this behavior inappropriate?
-Determine the intensity How often the intervention is Ask questions such as: of the intervention e needed, and how What is done in response to this disruptive behavior? takes.
+Determine the intensity How often the intervention is Ask questions such as: of the intervention needed, and how much time and effort the intervention What is done in response to this disruptive behavior? takes.
 How often is the intervention used?
 How does the customer respond to you doing that?
 How well does the intervention work?
 What happens if you do not intervene?
 What happens if this does not stop the disruptive behavior?
 Determine the frequency Ask questions such as: of the behavior aayo.
 How often does the behavior occur?
 What triggers this behavior, if known?